dehadeaaryan/data-mining-visualization-gp/README.md

 ├── README.md         # Project overview and instructions
 ├── data/             # Dataset files
-├── models/           # Code for machine learning models ├── presentations/    # Presentation slides and materials └── scripts/          # Scripts for data analysis and visualization
+├── models/           # Code for machine learning models └── presentations/    # Presentation slides and materials
 ```

 ## Communication & Meetings

 For scheduling meetings, please use our When2Meet link: [When2Meet](https://www.when2meet.com/?29732398-PHI5X)